 As you pack your garbage bags, you may realize that some of your items really need a little extra padding.
 You could go out and purchase bubble wrap, but why spend the money?
 Easy solutions include:

-- using newspaper to wrap individual items (do be sure to tape the newspaper so it doesn't come unwrapped in transit)
+- Using newspaper to wrap individual items (be sure to tape the newspaper so it doesn't come unwrapped in transit)